The Cobbler's Cottage: Description and history

 Chartered in 1711, the city of Beaufort, South Carolina, was thoughtfully laid out along the bluff of the Beaufort River.
 Streets and blocks were designed to allow homes to face south, capturing the cooling southern breezes.
 Among the architectural hallmarks of the era were stately homes built in a distinctive T-shape known as Beaufort Style Architecture, specifically designed to take advantage of the river breezes.

 Unlike these grand plantation homes, The Cobbler’s Cottage represents the modest dwellings of Beaufort’s working class—those who provided essential services to the wealthy planters.
 Located in the area historically known as The Old Commons, this cottage is a rare surviving example of early working-class housing.

 Originally constructed as a “2 over 2” cottage, the home featured double-tiered front piazzas, wood clapboard siding, and a wooden shingle roof.
 Interior walls were crafted from plaster and horsehair, and the home was heated by four fireplaces connected to two chimneys.
 The exterior was painted a warm salmon hue known locally as “Beaufort Red,” reminiscent of the traditional paint used on Barbados Chattel Houses.
-Over time, the cottage was modified to include modern amenities such as a kitchen, bathrooms, a dining room, and faux chimneys.
+Over time, the cottage was modified to include modern amenities such as a kitchen, bathrooms, a dining room, a modern roof and faux chimneys.

 The cottage sits on Block 66, Lot C in the northwest corner of Beaufort.
 Before the Civil War, this lot was owned by planter Henrietta Seraphina Fripp Cunningham, who was estimated to be worth $4,000 at the time.
 During the war, the property was sold for taxes to Lt.
 Frank D. Saupp of the 55th Pennsylvania Volunteers.
 Mrs. Cunningham, along with her sons -Henry, Samuel, and John - and her brother Hamilton Fripp Jr., retreated to the family’s Belvedere Plantation (formerly Fripp Plantation) in Sheldon, SC.
-This estate was located between Huspa Creek, Whale Branch, and the Pocotaligo River.
+This estate was located on Scott’s Neck peninsula between Huspa Creek, Whale Branch, and the Pocotaligo River.